ilkoTheTiger/Titan-Operations/README.md

 34. Keep in mind that trying to add new event is only going to add it to the first visible calendar and **NOT** to the rest of the Service Providers' calendars
 ![Step 37](https://github.com/ilkoTheTiger/Titan-Operations/blob/main/pics/RegisterGoogleAccount/Step37.JPG)

 35. Therefore a rule of thumb is to only have **selected** the calendar of the Service Provider we want to add events to.
-Or simply, create it our primary calendar and then copy it to theirs
+Or simply, create it in our primary calendar and then copy it to theirs
 ![Step 38](https://github.com/ilkoTheTiger/Titan-Operations/blob/main/pics/RegisterGoogleAccount/Step38.JPG)

-36. This will prompt us to **Save** the event as if newly created.
-Changing the information inside the event will only reflect inside the Calendar of the Service Provider we are copying the event to.
+36. This will prompt us to **Save** the event as if newly created. **At this time**, changing the information inside the event will only reflect inside the Calendar of the Service Provider we are copying the event to.

 37. Just one more last step to allow the account to use the application is adding it to the Test Users.
-Navigate to https://console.cloud.google.com/apis/credentials/consent?project=titan-cleaners and click on **+ Add Users** button
+Navigate to https://console.cloud.google.com/apis/credentials/consent?project=titan-cleaners and click on **+ Add Users** button. **You have to be logged-in with titancleanersuk@gmail.com or access will be denied.**
 ![Step 39](https://github.com/ilkoTheTiger/Titan-Operations/blob/main/pics/RegisterGoogleAccount/Step39.JPG)

 38. Add their email on the right-side slider bar and **Save**